axioned/handbook/src/content/docs/Playbook/what-we-do.md

 ---
-id: whatwedowhoweserve
+id: who-we-serve
-title: What we do/Who we serve
+title: Who we serve
 sidebar:
-  label: What we do/Who we serve
+  label: Who we serve
   order: 3

 ---

-Axioned (pronounced “actioned!”) – We optimize, scale, and build digital experiences that drive growth.

-## We partner with 2 ICPs (Ideal Client Profiles):
+We optimize, scale, and build digital experiences that drive growth.
+We partner with 2 Ideal Client Profiles (ICPs).

-### ICP 1.
-High-Growth Consumer Services Businesses
+### ICP 1 - High-Growth Consumer Services Businesses

 - These businesses rely on their website as a critical lead generation and conversion engine.
 - Axioned provides ongoing optimization, maintenance, and enhancements to ensure their websites stay fast, functional, and conversion-ready.
 - We’ll often support site redesigns and rebuilds also.

-### Common Client Pain Points (that Axioned can address/support):
+**Common client pain points that Axioned can address/support:**

 - Website underperforming despite high ad spend (low conversions, slow load times).
 - Struggling to manage web updates internally.
 - Current tech partner is slow or lacks expertise in scaling their digital presence.
 - Losing leads due to poor UX, slow page speed, or SEO issues.

-**2025 examples:** RateQuote, TeenLife, Pioneer Academics, Piece of Cake Moving & Storage, HomeServe USA.

-### ICP 2.
-Innovators Scaling from Zero to One & Beyond
+### ICP 2 - Innovators Scaling from 0 to 1 and Beyond

 - Startups and product teams need a trusted partner to bring their POC/MVP to life or scale an existing digital product.
 - Axioned combines experience and expertise with a practical, iterative approach, ensuring rapid development while maintaining long-term scalability.

-### Common Client Pain Points (that Axioned can address/support):
+**Common client pain points that Axioned can address/support:**

 - Slow MVP Launch – Delays in development slow down validation and market entry.
 - No In-House Tech Expertise – They have a vision but lack the right technical team.
 - Scalability Issues – Poor early architecture makes growth costly and complex.
 - Budgetary restrictions; want to/need to iterate in a financially responsible way.

-**Recent examples:** Clatter.io, ClearForMe, Culture15, Pollzit, Acclinate Community Health App.

-### Why Axioned?
+## Why Axioned?

 - We are responsible, agile, human-centered, and collaborative problem solvers.
 We take ownership, act with accountability, and adapt quickly with a solutions-first mindset—we live our - Core Values.
 - For high-growth businesses: We’re experts in performance optimization, tech-stack modernization, and bridging skill gaps to drive website-led growth.